crate/cratedb-fivetran-destination/README.md

 ## Status

-The status of this software is to be considered work-in-progress, i.e. pre-alpha.
+The software is currently in beta status.
+We welcome any problem reports to improve quality and fix bugs.

 ## Usage